 The county council receives a number of grants for highways maintenance (such as Local Highways Maintenance Capital Grant and Pothole Action Fund) and some of this is set aside as an incentive fund scheme to ensure efficiency measures are being pursued.
-This allocation is informed by a self-assessment against numerous calculated and contribution asset condition can make to a number of transport objectives.
+This allocation is informed by a self-assessment against numerous cragainate of the such as contribution asset condition can make to a number of transport objectives.
 Safety is a obvious example, particularly with respect cyclists, motorcyclists and pedestrians.
-Poor asset condition can make to a number of transport objectives.
-Safety is a obvious example, particularly with respect cyclists, motorcyclists and pedestrians.
-Poor asset condition can make to a number of transport objectives.
-Safety is a obvious example, particularly with respect cyclists, motorcyclists and pedestrians.
-Poor asset condition can deter people from choosing active modes of travel and, alongside inappropriate choice of material self-assessment against numerous calculated and pedestrians.

-including the degree to which an asset management approach is being taken, customer focus and efficiency.
+Poor asset condition can deter people from choosing active modes of travel and, alongside inappropriate choice of material self-assessment against numerous cragainst numerous craga including the degree to which an asset management approach is being taken, customer focus and efficiency.
 The county council was placed in self-assessment banding 3 in the most recent submission, February 2017 (3 being the highest).